-It’s kinda ridiculous to think that I almost drove right past the very yellow Lucky Dawgs 2 (12435 Collier Blvd, Naples).
+It’s ridiculous to think I almost drove right past the very yellow Lucky Dawgs 2.
 Lucky Dawg 2 sits at the front end of the strip mall facing Collier Boulevard.
-In case you’re wondering (cause I was), the originalLucky Dawgs was an umbrella hot dog cart outside of a Home Depot store.
+In case you’re wondering (cause I was), the original Lucky Dawgs was an umbrella hot dog cart outside a Home Depot store.

-There’s an order window on the side along with a pickup window right by six bar stools with a small counter space where you can enjoy your grub.
+There’s an order window on the side, a pickup window right by six bar stools, and a small counter space where you can enjoy your grub.
 Three picnic benches round out all the seating unless, of course, you wanna sit in your vehicle.

 Vienna Beef Dogs

 The entire menu consists of dogs ($3.50-$4.50), a Maxwell Street Polish ($5), Italian Sausage ($8), an Italian beef-sausage combo ($9), burgers in single or double (with or without cheese, $4-$6.50), chicken wings ($7-$18), fresh-cut fries (with chili, cheese or chili cheese $2-$4.50), and $5 shakes.
-Pulp Fiction instantly came to mind when I saw the shake price but I didn’t pull the trigger on it.
+When I saw the shake price, Pulp Fiction instantly came to mind, but I didn’t pull the trigger.

 All of the dogs came on a soft poppy seed bun.
 My dad opts for his usual odd combination of onions and mayo, don’t knock it till you try it!
 We agree to share an order of fresh-cut fries topped with nacho cheese sauce.